-• Output: Percentage of High Hazard Dams with an EAP.

-- Task (F.2.3.1): MDEQ will require all High Hazard dam owners to develop an EAP for their dam that includes a breach analysis. - Task (F.2.3.2): MDEQ will require that the EAP be transmitted to all local officials who are responsible for implementing the plan. - Task (F.2.3.3): MDEQ will require the EAP be updated periodically to include any changes in downstream development, contact information, changes in roads, bridges and other infrastructure. - Task (F.2.3.4): MDEQ will perform compliance and enforcement activities as needed to ensure objectives are met.

-G. Environmental Outreach, Research, and Education Goal: Encourage and empower citizens, businesses, and communities to engage in behaviors to protect public health and preserve Mississippi's environment.
+- Output: Percentage of High Hazard Dams with an EAP. - Task (F.2.3.1): MDEQ will require all High Hazard dam owners to develop an EAP for their dam that includes a breach analysis. - Task (F.2.3.2): MDEQ will require that the EAP be transmitted to all local officials who are responsible for implementing the plan. - Task (F.2.3.3): MDEQ will require the EAP be updated periodically to include any changes in downstream development, contact information, changes in roads, bridges and other infrastructure. - Task (F.2.3.4): MDEQ will perform compliance and enforcement activities as needed to ensure objectives are met. - G.1 Outreach Objective: Maintain an adequate level of outreach so that citizens, businesses, and communities engage in behaviors that protect health and preserve Mississippi's environment.